Fatimaalharthi/tarmeez_dashboard/README.md

 ## Project Overview

-This project presents an interactive business performance dashboard designed to analyze retail sales operations and profitability using transactional data.
-The objective of the dashboard is to transform raw business records into meaningful insights that support data-driven decision-making and provide a clear understanding of organizational performance.
+This project presents an interactive business performance dashboard developed to analyze retail sales data and evaluate overall operational performance.
+The goal of the dashboard is to organize transactional data into clear visual insights that help users understand revenue trends, profitability, and performance differences across products and regions.

-The dashboard delivers an executive-level view of key financial and operational metrics by combining summarized performance indicators with interactive visual analysis.
-It allows stakeholders to evaluate revenue trends, profitability patterns, and operational performance across product categories and geographic regions.
-The design emphasizes clarity, accessibility, and structured storytelling so that insights can be easily interpreted by both technical and non-technical users.
+The dashboard provides a structured overview of business activity through key performance indicators and supporting visualizations.
+By combining summarized metrics with interactive charts, the solution allows users to explore performance patterns and better understand how different business segments contribute to overall results.

 ---